 There were questions, at least in terms of color.
 Because Field continues about the universality of such a law even at this early date:

 However, this rule does not lay down a general statute but universalizes a particular rule.
 That would establish a uniform and monotonous procedure by invariable observance.
 However, seldom, the actual meaning of nature.
 And it needs compensation, which is roughly equal in warmth and coolness.
 It is neither exact nor universal, while the real balance in the case of colors is advancing.
 Withdrawing is around three from the later on.
 But the proportion needs to calculate by following the overall balance in both cases.

 The definition of the rule by Smith was to apply more broadly than the version widely explained today.
 He mentions it for extrication of the frame and all traditional lines, multitudes or groups divided.
 On the other hand, the now-common concept that intersections of the frame’s third lines are compelling.
 Or it is exciting for composition is not present in the discussion.

 Of all the “rules” of Photography, one of the simplest to crack effectively is the law.
 If the subjects or lines do not fall under the rule, you can still create a successful shot in this situation because the bars and other elements within the image make a robust overall image.
 There will use different methods like leading lines, contrast, color, symmetry, etc., to capture the viewer’s eye.

 However, although they do not seem to have deliberately followed the rule very strictly, you can see several photos can still roughly applies the law.
-In other variances of judgement, many photographers use the rule without even thoughtful about it.
+In other variances of judgment, many photographers use the rule without even thinking about it.